dgroomes/swift-playground/README.md

    * This is not something I've taken seriously in my Java code, but I'm happy to write my Swift more robustly in this regard.
 * [x] DONE Compile/link/whatever a Swift program into a binary executable file
+* [x] DONE Write to a file.
+I want to know the boilerplate to write a new file and append to an existing one.

 ## Reference